Updated with New Information On

 As you may remember from school, acidity is measured on the pH scale – 7 being neutral, anything above 7 is alkaline and anything below 7 is acidic.
 It follows that the lower the number, the higher the acidity.
 For example, lemons are around 2.3 on the pH scale, while plain crackers are around 7 to 8.5.

-Regular black coffee has a pH of about 5, although this varies depending on the roast, the roasting process itself and even where the beans were grown.
-In the world of acidity, a small variation in pH can have a significant difference.
+Regular black coffee has a pH level of about 5, although this varies depending on the roast, the roasting process itself and even where the beans were grown.
+In the world of acidity, a small variation in pH level can have a significant difference.
 Coffee acidity can in fact range from as high as 4.3 to as low as 6, which presents quite a large variation.

 In general, a darker roast (including French and espresso roasts) will have lower acid content, as the roasting process can ‘burn off’ the acidity.
-Robusta (such as you find in instant coffees) is higher in acid than Arabica.
+Robusta beans (such as you find in instant coffees) is higher in acid than Arabica.
 Sumatran coffee tends to be naturally lower in acid than Kenyan coffee, for example.
 In terms of brewing method, French press or Chemex can lead to a less acidic brew, as can the cold brew method.

 If you need (or prefer) to limit or avoid food and drink that has a high acid content, you might like to consider switching to a low acid coffee, such as the ones we’ve listed here.
-Some of these coffees are simply naturally low acid, whereas others have the acid removed during roasting/processing.
+Some of these coffees are simply naturally low acid, whereas others have the acid removed during slow roasting/processing.

 Of course, if you do experience any unexpected nasty after-effects from drinking coffee, it’s important to get things checked out by a doctor if you haven’t done so already.
 Aside from the acid content of coffee, the caffeine content can also act as an irritant as it stimulates the production of stomach acid, so you if you do experience issues, you might like to think about a good decaf coffee (I’m sorry if that broke your heart, but there are some amazing decaf coffee brands out there that I’m sure you’ll love.)